-I am Gwladys, explorer in Martinique I inspected 4 vacation rentals in Fort de France
+I am Séphora, your pathfinder in Martinique.
+I inspected 4 vacation rentals in Fort de France.

 Fort-de-France is the capital of the French overseas department of Martinique and is located on its Caribbean coast.
 With around 90,000 inhabitants, it's the most populous town on the island.
 Even though primarily considered the island's administrative center, it also features must-see architectural gems.
 It's best to visit in the morning to fully take advantage of everything its lively downtown has to offer.